Code of Conduct for Students and Teachers

 insults or put-downs

 sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes

 continuing to initiate interaction with someone after being asked to stop

 publication of private communication without consent

 Consequences of Unacceptable behaviour

 If you believe someone is violating the Code of Conduct, we ask that you report it to any of OpenPlato’s managers.
 This is a community-led platform, and we value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
-All participants in our events and communications are expected to show respect and courtesy to others.
+All participants are expected to show respect and courtesy to others.